insane0hflex/DarkSouls3SaveGameBackupTool/README.md

 # DarkSouls3SaveGameBackupTool

-A program that creates backups of save games of Dark Souls 3.
+A program that creates backups of Dark Souls 3 saves every 15 minutes by default.
+Can customize the back up time interval to be between 1 to 59 minutes.

 Back ups are created in the following format (hours in 24HR military time format):